mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-The slow boat appears either as an early design of the ship’s boat, before power plants and manoeuvre drives become more efficient, or as an intentional
+The slow boat appears either as an early design of the ship's boat, before power plants and manoeuvre drives become more efficient, or as an intentional

 Crew